channingwalton/typeclassopedia/docs/index.md

 So the question is, can we abstract this concept into something more general?

-Unsurprisingly the answer is yes, and abstraction is called a Functor.
+Unsurprisingly the answer is yes, and that abstraction is called a **Functor**.
 Here it is:

 ```scala
 trait Functor[F[_]] {